kathleenleeper/config-snippets/LyX-config-notes.md

 Using Lyx is a way to avoid LaTeX, but unfortunately I particularly like the Tufte classes, as I am a cheap-n-easy design b***\h,  which upon initial install you will find does not work due to not having all the classes you need.

 # installing latex dependencies with DNF
-However, instead of wrestling with system files, once Lyx is installed, you can use dnf to install additional missing classes.
+Once Lyx is installed, you can use dnf to install additional missing classes.

 problem description: https://wiki.lyx.org/LaTeX/TeXLivePackages
 solution: https://docs.fedoraproject.org/en-US/neurofedora/latex/

-The delightfully simple syntax is:
+delightfully simple syntax is:
 ```
 $ sudo dnf install 'tex(beamer.cls)'
 ```